jaredtking/heartbeat/README.md

 ### Condition

 These are the condition(s) that trigger an alert.
 A condition string evaluates into a boolean value.
 When true, the alert will be fired, otherwise, the no action will be taken.

+### Alert

+The alert specifies where and how an alert should be sent.
+An alert may contain one or more endpoints.
+Initially, e-mail and sms will be supported.

 ## HTTP API